Spring Harbor Hospital's Developmental Disorders Unit provides innovative treatment and services to children with severe autism.Read More

 - When applying, you cannot be eligible for healthcare insurance through government-sponsored programs, which include but are not limited to: MaineCare, Medicare and Veterans’ Benefits.

-- Applicants will need to provide a tax return to show their most recent annual income, as well as show proof of current wages and any current unearned income.
+- Applicants will need to provide a tax return to show their most recent annual income (if they are required to file), as well as show proof of current wages and any current unearned income.
 The federal poverty guidelines are updated every year by the federal government, based on cost of living adjustments.